briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

             stream crossings.

     4. _(4)_ A soils engineering report.
-The Village Engineer may require the SWP3 to include a Soils Engineering Report based upon his/her determination that the conditions of the soils are unknown or unclear to the extent that additional information is required to protect against erosion or other hazards.
+The Village Engineer may require the
+    <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> to include a
+    Soils Engineering Report based upon his/her determination that the conditions of the soils are unknown or unclear to the extent that additional information is required to protect against erosion or other hazards.
 This report shall be based on adequate and necessary test borings, and shall contain all the information listed below.
 Recommendations included in the report and approved by the Village Engineer shall be incorporated in the grading plans and/or other specifications for site development.

         1. _(A)_ Data regarding the nature, distribution, strength, and erodibility of existing soils.